deveshm/connormcgarr.github.io/_posts/2021-01-09-thread-hijacking.md

 Additionally, one thing to note is that since this technique suspends a thread and then resumes it, you may have to wait a few moments to even a few minutes, in order for the thread to get around to executing.
 Interacting with the process directly will force execution, but targeting Windows processes that perform execution often is a good target also to avoid long waits.

-I had a lot of fun implementing this technqieu into a BOF and I am really glad I have a reason to write more C code!
+I had a lot of fun implementing this technique into a BOF and I am really glad I have a reason to write more C code!
 Like always: peace, love, and positivity :-).